commonmark/cmark/README.md

 repository adds GitHub Flavored Markdown extensions to [the upstream implementation], as defined in [the spec].

+Our plan is to take the changes into this repository as the upstream project evolve.

 The rest of the README is preserved as-is from the upstream source.
 Note that the library and binaries produced by this fork are suffixed with `-gfm` in order to distinguish them from the upstream.